Yang di-Pertuan Besar of Negeri Sembilan: Tuanku Abdul Rahman

-Tuanku Muhammad's son, Tuanku Abdul Rahman, took over in 1933.
-Tuanku Abdul Rahman later became the first Yang di-Pertuan Agong of Malaya in 1957 (during which time his brother Tunku Laksamana Nasir was regent).
+Tuanku Muhammad's son, Tuanku Abdul Rahman, took over the state throne in 1933.
+Tuanku Abdul Rahman later became the first King of Malaya in 1957 (during which time his brother Tunku Laksamana Nasir was regent).
+His process of election by the Conference of Rulers, similar to that which elected him as Yamtuan Besar, would become the official process of election of all future Kings of Malaysia.

 Tuanku Munawir

 Tuanku Abdul Rahman's son, Tuanku Munawir, ascended the throne in 1960 and ruled until 1967.

 Tuanku Ja'afar

 When Tuanku Munawir died, his brother, Tuanku Ja'afar Tuanku Abdul Rahman, became the ruler of Negri Sembilan, by-passing Munawir's son Muhriz of Negeri Sembilan, who at 19 years of age was a minor.
 Tuanku Jaafar also served as the tenth Yang di-Pertuan Agong of Malaysia.
 During this period, Negeri Sembilan was ruled by the regent, Y.A.M.
 Tunku Laxamana Tunku Naquiyuddin.

 Tuanku Muhriz

 On the death of Tuanku Jaafar in 2008, the Undangs elected Tuanku Muhriz (eldest son of Tuanku Munawir and nephew of Tuanku Jaafar).
+His election marked a return to the traditional line of succession, as he had been bypassed in 1967 in favor of Tuanku Jaafar.